 - General Permit Exemptions do not technically have a code-mandated turnaround time; however, the internal performance measure is ten (10) business days.

-- Any project that exceeds the parameters of a General Permit Exemption or a Formal General Permit Application and must be submitted to Land Use Review as a Site Plan.
+- Any project that exceeds the parameters of a General Permit Exemption or a Formal General Permit Application must be submitted to Land Use Review as a Site Plan.

 Staff is available for preliminary site visits or whenever a permit holder has a need to have plan review staff involved for any issues that might require a correction to an approved plan set.